Law Library Victoria is currently transitioning to the new Westlaw platform. Contact the Library to report any access issues

 - Library Services

-The Victorian Sentencing Manual (VSM) is written by the Judicial College of Victoria (JCV).
-The VSM is freely available on the JCV website (JOIN).
+Victorian Sentencing Manual (VSM) is written by the Judicial College of Victoria (JCV).
+The 4th edition of the VSM, which has been extensively edited and redesigned, was published late 2019 and is freely available on the JCV website.

+Sentencing Manual and Case Summaries contains recent sentencing cases from the Victorian Court of Appeal and the County Court.
 These summaries describe the principal facts of the decisions and identify the final sentencing outcome for each case.
 The summaries are grouped by offence:

 SACStat, compiled by the Sentencing Advisory Council of Victoria, is a comprehensive database of statistics showing sentencing outcomes for adult offenders in Victoria.
 The database contains 200 offences sentenced in the Victorian County Court and Supreme Court of Victoria by offence name and over 500 offences sentenced in the Magistrates' Court.

 The 2020 COA judgment of Brown v The Queen VSCA 212 has impacted the forensic assessment of personality disorder and its relevance to sentencing.